Joako360/osm2city/doc/manual/parameters.rst

 An exception to this is made for building parts in a relationship (`Simple 3D buildings`_), as the heights in this case might be necessary to be correct (e.g. a dome on a church).

-There is some randomness about the number of levels within the same settlement type, which is determinded by using a dictionary of level=ratio pairs, like:
+There is some randomness about the number of levels within the same settlement type, which is determined by using a dictionary of level=ratio pairs, like:

 ::